mezcel/printf-time/README.md

 A scripture rosary written in C/GCC for the GTK and the TTY.
 It uses both a CSV and a JSON Database.
 The CSV contains NAB quotes in English and the JSON contains Vulgate quotes in Latin.

-Developed for use on Linux or WLS.
-* All availble features work on Debian Linux and WLS.
-* Uses [json-c](https://github.com/json-c/json-c) and GTK+ from the Debian repo.
-	* Only the latin translation needs json.

-Minor development for Win10 compatability
-* Works on Win10 compiled with Visual Studio C++.
-	* No Json latin database.
-	* The Gtk feature does not work outside of WLS on Win10.
-	* The UI is limited and does not resize.

 ## GUI Options: